make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   - For example, the number $9$
     has two square roots: $+3$
     and $-3$
-    (since they equal $9$ when squared).
+    (since they both equal $9$ when squared).
-  - The $9$ is like the rotation, and the square roots are like the quaternions that represent it.
+  - The $9$ is like the rotation, and the square roots are like the unit quaternions that represent it.
 - We need to be aware of some things before we can implement Slerp:
   1. To ensure a "shortest arc" rotation,